-BBC Four, the UK’s commercial-free public broadcast channel, has been screening TV programs and films from its European neighbors on Saturday evenings for years, including Euro TV classics such as the Danish political drama Borgen, Italian mystery drama Inspector Montalbano, Swedish mystery-crime drama Henning Mankell’s Wallander, and the Danish crime drama that turned Nordic noir TV into a global phenomenon and inspired the Faroese sweater fashion trend: The Killing.
+Commercial-free public broadcast channel BBC Four has been airing TV programs and films from its European neighbors on Saturday evenings for years, including Euro TV classics such as Italian mystery drama Inspector Montalbano, Swedish mystery-crime drama Henning Mankell’s Wallander, and Danish crime drama The Killing.

-Channel 4 went Euro TV when it screened the French supernatural drama The Returned and Norwegian crime thriller Mammon several years ago.
-Then in 2015 the ad-supported pubcaster premiered the Norwegian wartime thriller The Saboteurs, French wartime drama Resistance, French crime thriller Witnesses, and Series 2 of The Returned.
+Channel 4, the ad-supported pubcaster, went Euro TV when it screened the French supernatural drama The Returned and Norwegian crime thriller Mammon several years ago, followed by the Norwegian wartime thriller The Saboteurs, French wartime drama Resistance, French crime thriller Witnesses, and Series 2 of The Returned in 2015.

 Video Streaming Services

-For information on where to watch specific Euro TV programs in the US and UK, visit the Euro TV Shows by Language pages.
+For information on where to watch Euro TV programs by language in the US and UK, visit the Euro TV Shows by Language pages.

 Share this post/page.